Przejdź do treści głównej

 DORA Metrics Context

-Elite performers according to DORA 2024 have deployment frequency multiple times per day.
-Parallel jobs are crucial for achieving fast feedback loops - build+test in 10 minutes instead of 40 minutes enables 4x more deployments.
+DORA 2024 elite performers deploy multiple times per day.
+Parallel jobs make that possible.
+Build+test in 10 minutes instead of 40 means 4x more deployments per day.

 Pipeline caching stores dependencies between runs.
-Microsoft documentation shows 40-60% time reduction for Node.js/Python/Java projects through cache restore instead of fresh download.
+Microsoft reports 40-60% time savings for Node.js/Python/Java projects by restoring from cache instead of downloading everything fresh.

 npm/Node.js caching